Welcome to the OCHS Manuscript Database Project

 • easily perform textual analysis and concordance (e.g., count and compare the frequency of specific words or phrases across manuscripts, including identifying parallel passages)

-• automated transliteration of hand-written manuscripts
+• automated transliteration (OCR) of hand-written manuscripts

 In addition, the OCHS database offers a more advanced interface allowing users to